ComplianceAsCode/ComplianceAsCode.github.io/_posts/2020-03-06-profile_guard.md

 Finally, after the build finishes, let's run the test in verbose mode.
 Test's name is `stable-profiles`, and we can use ctest's `-R` option to run only that single test.
+The `ctest` invocation has to be executed from the build directory, so we change to it first:

 ```
 $ cd build